double_bottom_breakdown

 Double Bottom Breakdown

-Bearish: two troughs test the same support level, then price breaks down below.
+Bearish: two troughs test the same support level, then price closes below it by the breakdown margin (default 2%).
 Tolerance is normalized by daily volatility (z-scores).
 Requires minimum 8% rally between troughs.

 Signal family